 Our base model does not explicitly incorporate (taste-based) bias against the minority group, nor does it consider differences in bias across firms.
 It is worth noting, however, that the base model allows for bias against the minority group, as long as there is no heterogeneity in the two firms in terms of their bias.
 Specifically, we allow the distributions of productivity of A-group workers to be different from those for B-group workers.
-By interpreting productivity of B-group workers as net of the disutility that (a manager of) the firm incurs when hiring a B-group worker, the model becomes one without any explicit disutility term associated with B-group workers, while their productivity distributions are shifted to reflect the effect of the disutility for the firms.
+By interpreting productivity of B-group workers as net of the disutility that (a manager of) the firm incurs when hiring a B-group workers, while their productivity distributions are shifted to reflect the effect of the disutility for the firms.

 In Appendix B.3, we consider the case in which one firm (referred to as the biased firm) has biased preferences while the other firm is purely profit motivated.
-14 Specifically, firm 1 incurs a constant per-worker disutility for hiring workers from B-group, while firm 2 does not incur any disutility from hiring a B-group worker.
+Specifically, firm 1 incurs a constant per-worker disutility for hiring workers from B-group, while firm 2 does not incur any disutility from hiring a B-group worker.
 We show that the main predictions of our base models remain largely unchanged, though with some subtle changes.
 More specifically, without EPSW, firms completely segregate in any core outcome, just as in the case without a biased firm.
 With group-based EPSW, larger wage gaps arise in core outcomes compared to the case without EPSW.
-15 Finally, the wage gap can be arbitrarily large if the share of A-group workers is sufficiently large (i.e. β is large).
+Finally, the wage gap can be arbitrarily large if the share of A-group workers is sufficiently large (i.e. $\beta$ is large).
 In these senses, the theoretical predictions for the case with a biased firm are largely unchanged from the case without a biased firm.
 We briefly discuss other forms of heterogeneity in Appendix B.4.